In this post I’ll be providing advice for anyone who is anxious about going to the dentist or has a dental phobia.

 - Use our questionnaire to help plan your first call or message to the dentist.

 - It is important to be as honest as possible here to get the best results.

 - Make your appointment with the dentist using the results of the questionnaire.

-- Watch our video that demonstrates a typical dental appointment.
+- Consider watching our video that demonstrates a typical dental appointment.